-Attention Seed Buyers from the United States Only
+Attention Seed Buyers from outside Canada

-The buyer must obtain and provide a Small Lots of Seed Permit to GreenTree Agroforestry Solutions before the order will be shipped.
+In the United States the buyer must obtain and provide a Small Lots of Seed Permit to GreenTree Agroforestry Solutions before the order will be shipped.
+This permit can be obtained through the APHIS-USDA website

 'Loggerhead' Arnold Hawthorn Seed